Seed the Views: Hierarchical Semantic Alignment for Contrastive Representation Learning: Methodology

 Following training a customized network, the contrastive loss is only penalized at the last embedding layers, while the optimization of the intermediate hidden layers is implicitly penalized by back propagating the gradients to the earlier layers.
-However, due to the lack of labels, the optimization objective suffers slow convergence rate, and the intermediate layers are especially under fitted and with limited discriminative power comparing with fully supervised learning.
+However, due to the lack of labels, the optimization objective is more challenging and suffers slow convergence, and the intermediate layers are especially under fitted and with limited discriminative power comparing with fully supervised learning (c.f.
+Fig. \ref{fig:inter_layer}).
 Inspired by \cite{lee2015deeply}, we extend the proposed contrastive loss in Eq. \ref{final_loss} to the intermediate hidden layers, which targets at explicitly modeling the similarities among image/patches for better discrimination.
-Specifically, we introduce a companied objective at the end of each stage for a typical ResNet network, which acts as an additional constraint during the learning process.
-These companied branches are removed after training and hence do not increase complexity of the network.
+Specifically, we introduce a companied objective at the end of each stage for a typical ResNet network, which acts as an additional constraint during the optimization procedure.

-As demonstrated in \cite{romero2014fitnets}, it is too aggressive to directly add a loss layer on the intermediate layers due to the gradient competition issue.
-For each companied loss at stage $l$, we add another embedding layer $g^l$ consists of a bottleneck layer and 2 mlp layers before the contrastive loss.
+As demonstrated in \cite{romero2014fitnets}, it is too aggressive to directly add a loss layer as side branch of the intermediate layers due to the gradient competition issue.
+The optimization objective from one side branch would probably inconsistent with that from other branches since they undergoes extremely different levels of layers during back propagation.
+To solve this issue, for each companied loss at stage $l$, we add another embedding layer $g^l$ which consists of bottleneck layers before the contrastive loss as side branch.
+In practice, we find that a single bottleneck layer is applicable to alleviate the gradient competition and enable efficient optimization. \emph{Note that These companied branches are removed after training and hence do not increase complexity of the network after pretraining}.

-Specifically, given encoder $f_q$ and $f_k$, we define feature map at stage $l$ as $f_q^l$ and $f_k^l$, which is truncated at stage $l$.
-Each encoder is passed through the embedding layer to encode the intermediate features to a 128-dim vector.
-The loss function specific to stage $l$ is defined as:
+Specifically, given encoder $f_{\rm q}$ and $f_{\rm k}$, we define feature map at stage $l$ as $f_{\rm q}^l$ and $f_{\rm k}^l$, which is truncated at stage $l$.
+Each encoder is passed through another embedding layer $g^l$, which consists of a bottleneck layer and 2 MLP layers to encode the feature into a 128-dim vector.
+The loss function of $q_a$ specific to stage $l$ is defined as: